 Is grain-free dog food good for your pupper?

 When you hear the term ‘grain-free’, you naturally assume it’s healthy.
 But when it comes to dry food (also known as kibble) for pets, that’s far from the truth.
 The FDA published a study showing links exist between grain-free dog food and cases of dilated cardiomyopathy (DCM), which created a lot of fear and confusion around the correct way to feed your dog.
 However, not all grain-free dog food is bad for your pup, and the FDA has named some of the main offenders which showed strong links to the rise in DCM cases.
-Here, we dispel the myths surrounding grain-free dog food and its relationship to DCM, and discuss the right way to feed your dog grain-free.
+Here, we dispel the myths surrounding grain-free dog food and its relationship to DCM, and discuss the pros and cons of feeding grains to your dog.

 The link between grain-free dog food and DCM